alexandrelheinen/vector-view/README.md

 ![interface window example](/images/gui_example.png "Interface window example")

-By clicking on **Spawn** button, the model choosed in the drop down menu is spawn at the set cartisian location (x, y, z).
+By clicking on **Spawn** button, the chosen model in the drop down menu is spawn at set Cartesian location (x, y, z).

 ### SHELL SCRIPT ###